The Real Vietnam

 The rice terraces, which tumble down the mountainsides, were an array of wonderful greens and yellows as the harvest season was just starting.
 We walked through these terraces seeing close up how people gather the crop by hand in a centuries old tradition, being invited into their homes, sharing a cup of tea or rice wine with them as they made us most welcome; memories that will last forever.

-People talk about a high point of their holidays; these eight days in Ha Giang were eight high points as every day was a new and enthralling experience.
+People talk about a high point of their vacations; these eight days in Ha Giang were eight high points as every day was a new and enthralling experience.

 We negotiated minor landslides; visited schools, villages, rice terraces, people’s homes and markets; drank tea, rice and corn wine and all this was possible because of our guide’s knowledge and the fact that he had access to places you wouldn’t normally visit.